Jacob Zuma rape trial

-South African politician Jacob Zuma – later the President of South Africa – was charged with rape on 6 December 2005.
+South African politician Jacob Zumalater the President of South Africawas charged with rape on 6 December 2005.
 He was prosecuted in the Johannesburg High Court between March and May 2006.
 On 8 May, the Court dismissed the charges, agreeing with Zuma that the sex act in question had been consensual.
 During the trial, Zuma admitted to having unprotected sex with his accuser, whom he knew to be HIV-positive, but memorably claimed that he took a shower afterwards to reduce his risk of contracting HIV.

 Background

 To protect the identity of Zuma's accuser, Fezekile Ntsukela Kuzwayo, she was known to the public by the pseudonym Khwezi.
 Her father, Judson Kuzwayo, was, like Zuma, a member of the African National Congress (ANC) during the struggle against apartheid, and had spent a decade imprisoned alongside Zuma on Robben Island before his death in 1985.
 Zuma was accused of raping her at his home in Forest Town, Johannesburg on 2 November 2005.
 By then, Khwezi was a 31-year-old HIV/AIDS activist.

 On the morning of 6 December 2005, Zuma was formally charged with rape, although the media had already reported on the allegations.
 He strongly denied the accusation.
 At that time, Zuma was ANC Deputy President and was engaged in a fierce political battle against President Thabo Mbeki, who had fired him as national deputy president in June that year.
 A criminal conviction would be a serious obstacle to his political ambitions – observers believed he intended to stand for the ANC presidency at the party's 52nd National Conference in 2007 and then for the national presidency in the 2009 presidential elections.